athowes/thesis/README.md

 [PDF](https://athowes.github.io/thesis/main.pdf) version.
 I know, an overwhelming choice.
-It’s still a work in progress at the moment though, so I’d recommend checking back in January 2024 (post-submission) or March 2024 (post-defence) unless you love non-sequiturs.
+It’s still a work in progress at the moment though, so I’d recommend checking back in January 2024 (post-submission) or March 2024 (post-defense) unless you love non-sequiturs.

 > How did you format this thesis?